christianpetri/kubernetes-maintenance-mode/README.md

 - **User Interface:** Check "USER Service Tunnel" window
 - **Admin Interface:** Check "ADMIN Service Tunnel" window

-No manual port-forwarding or hosts file editing required
+No manual port-forwarding or hosts file editing required.

+### 3. Access the Application

+Use the URLs displayed in the tunnel windows:

+- Open the user interface URL from the "USER Service Tunnel" window
+- Open the admin interface URL from the "ADMIN Service Tunnel" window

+Both interfaces should display the normal operation page.

 ### 4. Enable Maintenance Mode